layer-3/docs/docs/manuals/running-clearnode-locally.md

 1. **Port Conflicts**: If you encounter port conflicts, check which services are running on the same ports and either stop them or modify the ports in docker-compose.yml

-2. **Infura API Key**: Make sure to replace the placeholder Infura API key with a valid one
+2. **Blockchain RPC**: Make sure to add Blockchain RPC URLs for your chains.

 ### Useful Commands